CrowdStrike/zscaler-FalconX-integration/README.md

 token=Your ZIA API token
 [CHRON]
 disable_loop=Change this value to 1 if you are running the Intel Bridge via Chron job.
 This will force the program to quit after running.
 (Default 0, looping enabled)
+[LOG]
+log_indicators=Change this value to 1 for indicators to be logged in logs/data_log as they are deleted and loaded.
 ```
 # Running the Integration
 With Python 3.7+ installed: